Flow Filter Anatomy

 verified.
 Since we already verified the existence of the string parameter

-, it is safe to grab that parameter without checking the type or
+field, it is safe to grab that parameter without checking the type or

 path.